JayByeun/RulersOth.blog/_posts/2020-12-03-Civilising-Information-1)-Eng.md

 #### Freedom of access to information

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Freedom of access to information-also known as the reason of existence of public library- is very basic human rights and the opportunity of learning.
 In the case of corporations which provide Search Engine, they cannot delete and censor any information and search results as they like because of this huge and sensitive reason.
 This policy is applied to the Search Engine of South Korea as well.
 To the company which delivers not only source and materials but News and current issues in South Korea such as <strong>Naver</strong> and <strong>Kakao corp</strong>, it has more impact than just policy that we can imagine.
-I remember that the general issues used to be more sensitive for this aspect, when I worked at Search Engine part.
-Moreover, the freedom of access to information would be my first preposition for entire my twenties and it did for this time too.
+Above all, the freedom of access to information would be my first preposition from entire my twenties till now and I guess that is why this question was poped up after watching the film.
 <br>

 <strong>‘Freedom of Access to Information’</strong><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>‘/the Social Dilemma’</strong> tells us that the ambitious motive which is started revolutionarily to make better place to human let people do how many things without any ethical responsibilities.
-In this Documentary, the design ethicist, <strong>Tristan Harris</strong> appeal that current Social Media including other services is developing in the least human friendly way.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>‘/the Social Dilemma’</strong> tells us that the ambitious motive which is started revolutionarily to make better place for human let people do how many things without any ethical responsibilities.
+In this Documentary, the design ethicist, <strong>Tristan Harris</strong> appeals that current Social Media including other services is developing in the least human friendly way.
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When UX(User Experience) designers project and update certain services and functions, they consider how this service and function can keep or maintain <strong>‘Retention’</strong>.
-In my opinion, <strong>‘well-designed service’</strong> should be based on <strong>‘Retention Data’</strong>, because valuable service means that users don’t leave the platform or play around in the service for certain time.
+I personally agree with the idea which <strong>‘well-designed service’</strong> should be based on <strong>‘Retention Data’</strong>, because valuable service means that users don’t leave the platform or play around in the service for certain time.
 In this criterion, Retention data is meaningful.
 However, it also cannot be ignored that the Retention time of users in Social Media have very closely to do with profit of corporation.
 <br>
 <br>